 Tropicana is subject to various federal, state and local laws and regulations.
 These laws and regulations include, but are not limited to, restrictions and conditions concerning alcoholic beverages, environmental matters, currency transactions, employees, taxation, zoning and building codes, marketing and advertising, vessels and permanently moored craft.
-Such laws and regulations could be interpreted differently in the future, or new laws and regulations could be enacted.
+Such laws and regulations could change or could be interpreted differently in the future, or new laws and regulations could be enacted.
 Material changes, new laws or regulations, or material differences in interpretations by courts or governmental authorities could adversely affect Tropicana's business.

-As of December 31, 2012, Tropicana had approximately 6,700 employees and had collective bargaining agreements with several unions covering approximately 2,400 of those employees, substantially all of whom are employed at Tropicana AC, Belle of Baton Rouge and Casino Aztar Evansville.
+As of December 31, 2013, Tropicana had approximately 6,300 employees and had collective bargaining agreements with several unions covering approximately 2,200 of those employees, substantially all of whom are employed at Tropicana AC, Belle of Baton Rouge and Tropicana Evansville.
 Tropicana periodically experiences challenges in negotiating collective bargaining agreements with certain unions.
-In September 2011, a collective bargaining agreement with UNITE HERE Local 54 covering approximately 1,100 employees at Tropicana AC expired and Tropicana AC is presently operating without an agreement with this union.
-In 2012, several UNITE HERE Local 54 union protest rallies caused certain labor disruptions at Tropicana AC.
-We cannot assure that this situation will not result in additional labor disruptions at Tropicana AC.
+In September 2011, a collective bargaining agreement with UNITE HERE Local 54 covering approximately 1,000 employees at Tropicana AC expired and Tropicana AC is presently operating without an agreement with this union.
+In 2012 there were certain labor disruptions at Tropicana AC related to several UNITE HERE Local 54 union protest rallies.
+Tropicana cannot assure that this situation will not result in additional labor disruptions at the property.